mvollmer/foreman-cockpit/README.md

 # systemctl restart foreman-proxy
 ```

-Then edit the foreman.demo.lan smart proxy and change its URL to
+Then edit the satellite.demo.lan smart proxy and change its URL to
+"http://satellite.demo.lan:8000".
+Note that you need to change the
-"http://foreman.demo.lan:8000".
-Click the "Refresh features" button
+port and to change from "https://" to "http://".
+Click the "Refresh
-to see whether it still works.
+features" button to see whether it still works.

 Then go to "Administer / Settings / RemoteExecution" and change
 "Cockpit URL" to `/webcon/=%{host}`.